"The cure to eliminate fake news is that people stop reading 140-character tweets and start reading 600-page books". January 20, 2017

 For most people the most difficult thing is to be comfortable with themselves.
 Loneliness and silence are poetry to some, but hell to most.
 Jun 9th

-Ideologies are sets of beliefs that help us believe the world makes sense.
+Ideologies are sets of beliefs that help us believe life is worth living.
 Jun 2nd

 We are what we find, not what we search.
 May 28th

-I was reminded of Iranian poet Rumi because Physics agrees with him: "We come spinning out of nothingness scattering stars like dust" May 27th
+"We come spinning out of nothingness scattering stars like dust" (Iranian poet Rumi) May 27th

 "Let the beauty of what you love be what you do" (Jalal ad-Din Rumi) May 27th

 In the age of search engines, we are what we search.
 Or are we what we find?
-Do we create or are we created?
 May 26th

 Creativity requires discontinuity.